AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 and that their condition would be far preferable to non-existence, and so on the whole a blessing.
 In a *limbus infantum* they would only receive a *mitissima damnatio*.
-He also taught that death did not necessarily end probation, as is quite fully shown under \"Christ\'s Descent into Hades.\" Augustine\'s idea was reduced to rhyme in the sixteenth century by the Rev. Michael Wigglesworth, of Maiden, Mass., who was the Puritan pastor of the church in that place.
+He also taught that death did not necessarily end probation, as is quite fully shown under "Christ's Descent into Hades."
+Augustine's idea was reduced to rhyme in the sixteenth century by the Rev. Michael Wigglesworth, of Maiden, Mass., who was the Puritan pastor of the church in that place.
 A curious fact in the history of the parish is this, --- that the church in which these